BarbareKereselidze/etl_project/README.md

 ## Project Structure:
 1. **Config**
    * **config.ini** <br>
-     This configuration file is located in the config directory and contains sections for Paths, MySQL, Database, and BigQuery configurations.
+     This configuration file is located in the config directory and contains sections for File paths and BigQuery configurations.
    * **config_reader.py**: <br>
-     The ReadConfigFile class in this module provides functions to read values from the config.ini file, ensuring that sensitive information is not hard-coded into the code.
+     The get_config_value function returns the value from the config.ini file.
 2. **Logging**
    * **logger.py** <br>
      The get_logger function returns a configured logger using the Python logging library.
-Proper logging is essential for tracking the execution flow and diagnosing potential issues.
 3. **Generate Fake Data**
    * **fake_csv_data_generator.py** <br>
      This module, located in the generate_fake_data directory, utilizes the Faker library to create fake user and job data.